dotnet/docs-aspire/docs/database/milvus-component.md

 ### Use configuration providers

-The .NET Aspire Milvus Client component supports [Microsoft.Extensions.Configuration](https://learn.microsoft.com/dotnet/api/microsoft.extensions.configuration).
+The .NET Aspire Milvus Client component supports [Microsoft.Extensions.Configuration](/dotnet/api/microsoft.extensions.configuration).
 It loads the `MilvusSettings` from configuration by using the `Aspire:Milvus:Client` key.
-Example `appsettings.json` that configures some of the options:
+Consider the following example _appsettings.json_ that configures some of the options:

 ```json
 {